 |Primary hemorrhage|| || |

 |Secondary hemorrhage||< 24 hours|

 |> 1 week|

-Definition: infection arising within 30 days of a surgical procedure at the the site of surgical intervention
+Infection arising within 30 days of a surgical procedure at the site of the surgical incision.

 - 15–20% of all healthcare-associated infections